port-labs/port-docs/docs/tutorials/entity-basics.md

 ### From the API

-#### Getting an API Token
 :::note
-This next part assumes that you already have your API Access Token.
-If not, please see details on [Getting an API Token](./blueprint-basics.md#getting-an-api-token).
+Remember that an access token is needed to make API requests, refer back to [Getting an API token](./blueprint-basics.md#getting-an-api-token) if you need to generate a new one
 :::

 #### Creating an entity